DrinoSan/http/README.md

 # http

+# Fix recv and send function to send whole data safe!

 # Optimize Server with Threads
 - Adding Seperate thread for listen and for event handling
   - The listener thread should only listen for incoming connections and add them to the kqueue
+  - Added.
+The listener thread works in a own thread and adds new connections to the kqueue.
+  - Added.
+Worker threads have each their own kqueue and operate on this kqueue.
+The listener thread adds connections to each of the workers kqueues
 - Splitting start server into multple functions
+  - Done.
+Start server function has been split in multiple smaller functions

 # Check how do determine a reasonable buffer size